Genetics & Inheritance

 A gene is just a length of DNA that codes for one specific protein.
 A typical human chromosome contains thousands of genes, each separated from the others by non-coding regions.

 The sequence of bases in a gene determines the sequence of amino acids in the protein it codes for.
-The genetic code works in groups of three bases: every group of three bases (a codon) codes for one specific amino acid.
+The genetic code works in groups of three bases: every group of three bases (a triplet) codes for one specific amino acid.